hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 I worked with Isaac Flath on this project - see his blog [here](https://isaac-flath.github.io/blog)

 # Problem description
 The goal of this competition is to classify plant images.
-There are 4 possible output:
+There are 4 possible output: healthy, scab , rust and multiple diseases
-- healthy
-- scab
-- rust
-- multiple diseases

 This is an image classification problem.
 Each image can only have 1 label.
 The category 'multiple diseases' is largely under-represented.